-A very straightforward question and the answer is twofold.
-Getting an open back headphone headset is an excellent option for simplicity and portability while getting a separate microphone can contribute to better-balanced sound quality.
+This a very straightforward question, and the answer is twofold.
+Getting an open-back headphone headset is an excellent option for simplicity and portability, while getting a separate microphone can contribute to better-balanced sound quality.

 If you voyage or move around a lot, you might benefit from a headset that you can easily pack in your bag or even wear with no fuss, and as a bonus, you can set it up elsewhere just as quickly.